cartoon-raccoon/iot-suite/docs/2-setup.md

 - `pexpect` - library for interacting with programs through stdin
 - `fabric` - library for SSH communication on Python
 - `invoke` - library for invoking shell commands
+- `ppdeep` - a Python library for context-triggered piecewise hashing (CTPH)